 Deer, even the smaller muntjac, are large animals and, as a result, can cause severe damage to a wide range of plants if they come and visit.
-They strip plants bare of leaves and flowers, and can damage tree bark.
+They strip plants bare of leaves and flowers and can damage tree bark.

 Deer, especially roe deer, are large, heavy mammals.
 They usually live in woodland, making forays into our gardens.
-Luckily, only 1 or 2 visit any any one time.
+Luckily, only 1 or 2 visits any one time.
 They will eat, or nibble at, just about any plant material available, including shrubs, fruit and vegetables, and do most of their feeding between dusk and dawn.

 Being large animals, deer will damage low-growing plants by trampling all over them.